Tuesday, 5 September 2017

 'These were lovely and juicy; I usually avoid ribs because they're so messy!'
 Taster

-These low-fat, low-sugar pork belly strips (or ribs) are perfect during chaotic September: they're easily prepped the night before then slipped into the oven or an instant pot.
+These low-fat, low-sugar pork belly strips or ribs OR equivalent cuts of lamb are perfect during chaotic times: they're easily prepped the night before then slipped into the oven or an instant pot.
 Save time and effort by halving and baking potatoes at the same time or preparing 5-minute Asian noodles.
 A quick layered spinach salad makes a well-rounded meal.

 The meat is tender and spicy but without a gloopy, teeth-jarring sauce; it more than repays the cooking time.

-The belly pork slices pictured in are 1.5inches/4cm thick, from a specialist butcher 67 was testing; supermarkets may provide similar ones on request.
+The belly pork slices pictured in are 1.5inches/4cm thick, from a specialist butcher 67 was testing; supermarkets often provide similar ones.

 A rack of ribs or individual ribs also work well so long as the meat is marinaded at least a couple of hours or preferably overnight.